 iii.
 The Asset Liability Management Committee (ALCO) of the Bank

 oversees efficient management of these risks.
-The Bank's Mid-Office and
+The Banks Market Risk

-risk associated with derivative transactions, assists ALCO in
+associated with derivative transactions, assists ALCO in controlling

 prescriptions to the Risk Management Committee of the Board (RMCB) at